emmavanoss/cv/README.md

 #### Ecole Normale Supérieure de Lyon, France (2014-2015)

-*Exchange programme*
+*Exchange program*

 * Spent a year on exchange at a prestigious French postgrad university
-* No course credit requirements and I wasn't being graded, so I tried lots of things, particularly comparative literature and advanced French
+* No course credit requirements and I wasn't being graded, so I tried lots of things, like comparative literature and advanced French
-* Visited new places, met new people and rediscovered the fun of learning things for their own sake without grades
+* Visited new places, met new people and rediscovered the fun of learning things for their own sake, without worrying about exams

 #### Trinity College, Cambridge (2011-2014)